TheoWinterhalter/ghost-reflection/README.md

 dune install
 ```

-We also apply a patch stolen from logrel-coq to fix the generated files.
+We also change slightly the imports to the file so that it works.